Skip to main content

 Questions remained unanswered, and the dawn came quicker than expected, much to their chagrin.

 Under the same titian hues of the rising sun, Fate wrote a story.
 Love transcends time and age; despite bittersweet becoming, the ways of the heart are always met.
-They were apart mortally but bounded immortally by a thread of something that surpassed human understanding.
+They were apart mortally but bound immortally by a thread of something that surpassed human understanding.

 Hoor was at the reception, checking out her belongings.
 Taraksh walked up to her with a smile that failed to reach his eyes.